The Grandest Guest Rooms: Restoring the Louis XV Suite

 The wallpaper in this room is an exact reproduction of the original, a simple but elegant floral design with delicate gold striping in the background.
-Biltmore contracted with Atelier d’Offard, a small company in Tours, France, that specializes in traditional block-printed wallpapers, to create an exact reproduction.
+Our team contracted with Atelier d’Offard, a small company in Tours, France, that specializes in traditional block-printed wallpapers, to create an exact reproduction.

-One of the most elaborate fabrics in the Biltmore House collection, a cut and uncut silk velvet in beautiful shades of ivory, red, and green, has been reproduced for use in this room.
-Prelle, a silk workshop in Lyon, France that has been in the same family for over 250 years, wove this fabric on century-old Jacquard looms in the exact same manner as the original fabric purchased by George Vanderbilt.
+The cut and uncut silk velvet in beautiful shades of ivory, red, and green has been reproduced for use in this room.
+Prelle, a silk workshop in Lyon, France that has been in the same family for more than 250 years, wove this fabric on century-old Jacquard looms in the exact same manner as the original fabric purchased by George Vanderbilt.

 Louis XV Room

-Considering its spectacular views of the gardens and terraces to the east and south, as well as the fact that it was opulently furnished with cut and uncut silk velvet and other elaborate furnishings, the Louis XV Room was one of the grandest bedrooms in Biltmore House.
-The room takes its name from the French king Louis XV.
+The suite’s namesake and perhaps the grandest guest room in Biltmore House, the Louis XV Room takes its name from the French king.
 During most of his reign (1715–1774), French interiors were characterized by rococo design elements, including rounded forms, C-shaped curves, bright clear colors set off by white and gold, and light fanciful carving of foliage, shells, and other naturalistic motifs.
-Many of these same motifs were incorporated into the architectural scheme and furnishings in this room, as the Louis XV style was still very popular in the late nineteenth century (and still is today).
+Many of these same motifs were incorporated into the architectural scheme and furnishings in this room, as the Louis XV style was still very popular in the late 19th century.